djyde/cusdis/public/doc/self-host/installation.md

   - `sqlite` (default)
   - `pgsql`

-### Postgres
+### PostgreSQL (optional)

-You can connect Cusdis to an exist pgsql:
+You can connect Cusdis to an exist pgsql instead of SQLite:

 ```bash
 docker run \